Short Term Investing (usually day trading): My Strategies and Past Trades

 When there are big news days (for the whole market or for an individual stock), the market/stock will likely make a big move in a certain direction, so I take a different strategy.
 To find out the direction, mark out the high and low of the first 5 minute candle.
 Whichever direction the price breaks out to is the direction that the market will continue trending in for a while during the day.

-Other than those main strategies, I use various Smart Money Concepts (which is analyzing chart structure to predict future changes in price) that work across every candle time interval that I'll explain here.
+Other than those main strategies, I use various concepts where I analyze chart structure to predict future changes in price that work across every candle time interval that I'll explain here.
+I also use a couple other ones that I'll explain as well.
 I'll usually first look at the 1 hour candle (to see any major price moves and see any possible moves that could come from the strategies below on a large scale, which is easier to trade because of more room for error, more time to take profit, and it offers the best profits), but I'll go down to the 30 minute, 15 minute, 10 minute, 5 minute, and 3 minute to get a better idea for the smaller price moves and to see the general trends a little easier.
-I'll hold my position anywhere from 10 or so minutes to a few hours (I'll just set my stop loss and take profit and leave my computer.
-Also see below for more stop loss and take profit tips).
+I'll usually position anywhere from 10 or so minutes to a few hours (I'll just set my stop loss and take profit and leave my computer.
+Also see below for more stop loss and take profit tips), but lately I've been trading the most on the 10 or 15 minute candle lengths.

 Fair value gaps: A fair value gap formed between 3 candles on a chart where a gap is no overlap between the 1st and the 3rd candle.
-It happens when price moves too quickly, and usually the price then moves back into the "gap" in the area of the 2nd candle before continuing in the same direction as the 2nd candle.
+It happens when price moves too quickly, and usually the price then moves back into the "gap" formed in the body of the 2nd candle before continuing in the same direction as the 2nd candle.
 Fair value gaps work in both the positive and negative directions.
+Before trading fair value gaps (or with any one of these strategies), wait for the confirmation, or for the price to start moving a little bit in the direction you think it will before you enter a trade.
+This helps prevent getting trapped by an inverse fair value gap, or in other similar false moves that apply to these other strategies.

-Support/Resistance levels----can be swing high, swing low, other key points that can either offer a price point that is hard to cross for both positive and negative moves.
+Support/Resistance levels: can be swing high, swing low, or other key points that can either offer a price point that is hard to cross for both positive and negative moves.
 To mark them, draw out a line from either the wick or the body of a candle (but you definitely want it to be a group of candles) that clearly show a stopping point for price.
 If price reaches one of these levels, it usually will reverse back, but wait for some confirmation in the chart before entering a trade.
 If it moves past one of these levels, get ready to see if there's a breakout or a false breakout (see below).
 These are the usual strategies for trading support and resistance levels.
 Just know that they are very common, so they offer a lot of trading opportunities.
 Support and resistance levels are also seen in consolidation, which is when price bounces back and forth between a support and a resistance level.
 There will be a huge move in whichever level the price breaks through.
+In the picture below, the arrow is pointing at a clear swing low support level.
+If price reaches that point, it may sweep that point in a liquidity sweep, or it could break out through that point.

 False Breakout: It's the same thing as a liquidity grab, but it's just a more general term for what is happening.
 To tell the difference between an actual breakout and a false breakout in a live market, I think a big part of it is just having to trade based on the look of the chart and really determine by on your own if the move is big enough to develop into a breakout or if you should still wait before entering a trade since it could reverse into a false breakout.
 But you should always wait for a candle to end past the support/resistance level before entering a trade.
 I thinks it's also best to wait for one more candle to end after that first candle that broke through the key level before entering a trade.
 If the candle is decent size moving in the same direction as the first candle it's very likely to be a breakout.
 If it's moving in the opposite direction a decent amount, it's a false breakout.
 If the price is staying about the same, wait for another candle or two or just mostly confirmation of the way the price is about to move.
 But no matter what, whichever way the price takes, be ready for a big price swing since it's trading around a key support or resistance level.